-Based on pension commitments to former members of the Management Board, €1,099 thousand were paid in the fiscal year 2017 (2016: €1,094 thousand) and €580 thousand (2016: €585 thousand) were paid to Dr. Ben Lipps as a result of a consultancy agreement entered into with Fresenius Medical Care Management AG.
-The benefit obligation for these persons amounted to €21,848 thousand (2016: €23,183 thousand).
-Furthermore, in the fiscal year 2017, Dr. Ulf M. Schneider received a reimbursement for tax advice expenses of previous years in the amount of €16 thousand in accordance with his service agreement.
+Based on pension commitments to former members of the Management Board, \in 1,101 thousand were paid in the fiscal year 2018 (2017: \in 1,099 thousand) and \in 522 thousand (2017: \in 580 thousand) were paid to Dr. Ben Lipps as a result of a consultancy agreement entered into with Fresenius Medical Care Management AG.
+The benefit obligation for these persons amounted to \in 22,319 thousand (2017: \notin 21,848 thousand).

-TABLES DISPLAYING THE VALUE OF BENEFITS GRANTED AND ALLOCATIONS review as well as the allocations and service costs in/for the year under review.
+TABLES DISPLAYING THE VALUE OF BENEFITS GRANTED AND ALLOCATIONS

+The German Corporate Governance Code stipulates that specific information shall be presented in the compensation report pertaining to the benefits granted for the year under review as well as the allocations and service costs in/for the year under review.
 The model tables provided in the appendix of the German Corporate Governance Code shall be used to present the information.